devops-rob/terraform-vault-secrets-engines/examples/rabbitmq_vhost_read_only/README.md

 ### Usage

-The first step is to export the environment variables that contain the Vault token and RabbitMQ credentials.
+Export the environment variables that contain the Vault token and RabbitMQ credentials.
 Execute the following commands, replacing the variable values to match your environment:

 ```shell script
 export TF_VAR_vault_token=root